Broauls/VideosSpeechTranscription/README.md

 This project follows a previous one, made by Maxime Gomes Correia.
 The goal is to extract the textual content in order to complete the datatsets already elaborated.

+link to previous project : https://github.com/MaximeGomesCorreia/COVID-19_Datasets_OnlineVideos

 You will find in this repository :
 * One HTML file to be put inside www directory of WampServer
 * One Python script to extract URLs from the previous project
 * Two Python scripts to gather text content of videos

-link to previous project : https://github.com/MaximeGomesCorreia/COVID-19_Datasets_OnlineVideos
+* Samples of what has already been analyzed

 ## Requirements